petter-holmberg/cpp-ref/classes.md

             return *this;
         }

-        // Copy assignment operator utilizing swap (pass by value, more elegant in C++03 but ambiguous together with move assignment operator in C++11)
+        // Copy assignment operator utilizing the copy-and-swap idiom (pass by value, more elegant in C++03 but ambiguous together with move assignment operator in C++11 (implements both if no move assignment is implemented)
-        Derived& operator=(Derived temp)
+        // Provides the Strong Guarantee but can be very inefficient Derived& operator=(Derived temp)
         {
             swap(temp);